Outdoor Adventure Leadership (B.S.)

 A living lab of gorges, forests, and lakes, the greater Ithaca area provides numerous opportunities to learn and test your backpacking, kayaking, snowshoeing, cross-country skiing, orienteering, and outdoor leadership skills.

-The Ithaca College Outdoor Adventure Leadership Immersion semester program is collaborating with the Colorado Outward Bound School to provide a 90-Day immersion experience.
-The collaboration provides a unique student centered experience featuring both Ithaca College courses* (18 credits) and Colorado Outward Bound School’s experiential wilderness curriculum featuring challenge and adventure to instill personal growth and character development (*RLS21800 Wilderness First Responder; RLS 22000 The Wilderness Experience; RLS 22300 Wilderness Literacy; RLS 35400 Organization and Supervision of Outdoor Pursuits; 37000 Recreational Land Use Ethics; and RLS 42100 Wilderness Expedition Leadership).
+The Ithaca College Outdoor Adventure Leadership Immersion Semester Program is collaborating with the North West Outward Bound School to provide an immersive semester experience.
+The collaboration provides a unique student centered experience featuring both Ithaca College courses* (18 credits) and North West Outward Bound School’s experiential wilderness curriculum featuring challenge and adventure to instill personal growth and character development (*RLS 18005 Select Topics in Rescue; RLS 21600 Outdoor Adventure Skills; RLS 22000 The Wilderness Experience; RLS 22300 Wilderness Literacy; 37000 Recreational Land Use Ethics; and RLS 42100 Wilderness Expedition Leadership).

 Career opportunities for OAL majors exist in outdoor leadership, ecotourism, outdoor education, camp management, natural resource management, environmental interpretation, youth-at-risk programs, and the adventure education and travel industry.
-As these industries flourish, the demand for skilled outdoor adventure leaders will grow.
-And as an Ithaca graduate, you will be at the top of the list.
+As these industries flourish, the demand for skilled outdoor adventure leaders will grow, and as an Ithaca College graduate, you will be at the top of the list.